 One of the most detrimental consequences of fraud, other than the risk it poses to human life and property, is the cost.
 The estimated cost provided by the Coalition Against Insurance Fraud amounts to a staggering $80 billion, with property/casualty fraud alone accounting for about $34 billion of the total amount.
 People will see this cost reflected in their credit reports, insurance prices, and ultimately, their quality of life, as well as the insurance they’re provided.

 On a lighter note, the insurance fraud report provided by the Federal Bureau of Investigation shows a lighter picture, with only about half the cost estimated to affect individuals.
 Of the $40 billion in annual costs, the FBI claims that an average US family would experience $400 to $700 in increased expenses per year.
-The fact that households are subjected to these additional costs due to others profiting in the millions has gotten many legislators looking for a solution.
+The fact that households are subjected to these additional costs due to another profiting in the millions has gotten many legislators looking for a solution.

 The US legal system’s structure is complex and unique, as each of the states has the autonomy to act based on their specific laws.
 Hence, it is only natural that the laws and penalties for insurance fraud would vary across all 50 states and the District of Columbia.